What's the Size of an iPhone Video and How to Resize It

 Optional: as for some iPhone MP4 videos with multiple audio/video/subtitle tracks, you can apply this iPhone video processing tool to only select the tracks you need so as to further downsize your iPhone video without the unnecessary video/audio/subtitle tracks built-in.

 Step 6.
 Click "RUN" to begin to compress and resize iPhone video at Intel/QSV/AMD GPU hardware accelerated speed.

-As a feature-packed iPhone video processing toolbox, VideoProc, on one side, offers 420+ output formats to convert any video to iPhone Xs Max/Xs/XR/8/7/Plus, Galaxy S9 edge, Huawei Mate 20 Pro, Sony, Google Pixel, game consoles with best quality reserved (High Quality Engine), on the other side, allows you to trim, split, rotate, flip & mirror, crop, merge, deshake, denoise, correct fisheye, video to GIF, add special effects and subtitles into video to personalize your video.
+As a feature-packed iPhone video processing toolbox, VideoProc Converter, on one side, offers 420+ output formats to convert any video to iPhone Xs Max/Xs/XR/8/7/Plus, Galaxy S9 edge, Huawei Mate 20 Pro, Sony, Google Pixel, game consoles with the best quality reserved (High Quality Engine), on the other side, allows you to trim, split, rotate, flip & mirror a video, crop, merge, deshake, denoise, correct fisheye, video to GIF, add special effects and subtitles into video to personalize your video.